dpwe/FreqCountRP2/README.md

 ## About

 A frequency counter library for RP2040.
-It counts the numbers of pulses on a specified pin during a fixed time frame using native interrupts and timers.
+It counts the numbers of pulses on a specified pin during a fixed time interval (or between edges on a second pin) using native interrupts and timers.
 It only supports one instance per sketch for now.

 The API (and documentation) are copied from [FreqCountESP](http://github.com/kapraran/FreqCountESP) which provides the same functionality for the ESP32 platform.